bartossh/bzz/README.md

 ### Testing

- - When providing a new files add this  `*.c` files in `TFILES` in `makefile`.
+ - When creating new files, add this  `*.c` files into `TFILES` in `makefile`.
- - Add test in *_test.c file and add it to `TFILES` in `makefile`.
+ - Create tests in `*_test.c` file, and add this file into `TFILES` in `makefile`.
- - Run `make test` to run all the tests.
+ - Run command: `make test`, to run all the tests.
- - Run `make memcheck` tu run memcheck tests.
+ - Run command: `make memcheck`, tu run memcheck tests.

 ### Running in development mode.

- - Add new `*.c` files with new functionalities to `CFILES` in `makefile`
+ - Add new `*.c` files with new functionalities to `CFILES` in `makefile`.
- - Run for development with `make run`.
+ - For development run command: `make run`.

 ## Build

- - To build for your current machine OS and architecture use `make build`.
+- To build for your current machine OS and architecture run command: `make build`.
- - For now only MAC OS is supported.
+ - Now only MAC OS is supported, this will change.

 ## Idea

-Roll your :game_die: for what this repo will become.
+Roll your :game_die: for this repo becoming something of a value.